 - Infected teeth and gums can harbor bacteria that may infect devices, such as deep brain stimulation electrodes, prosthetic hips and knees, vascular stents and grafts.

 A suppressed immune system can allow the easy spread of bacterial infections.
 Some people with Parkinson’s take immune-suppressing medications for unrelated diseases, such as rheumatoid arthritis.
-Others take clozapine for PD-related psychosis.
+Others take clozapine for PD-related A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions..
 These medicines can significantly reduce white blood cells, a natural defense against infections, increasing the risk for bacteria-causing dental diseases to spread elsewhere.
 If you take a medicine with a warning to tell your doctor about infections, make sure to report cavities, loose teeth or inflamed gums.